Homogeneous Linear Inequality Constraints for Neural Network Activations: Numerical results

 We compare the proposed \textit{constraint parameterization} algorithm with an algorithm that trains without constraints, but requires a projection step at test time.
 We call this latter algorithm \textit{test time projection}.
+The proposed algorithm optimizes over the feasible set, while the projection is restricted to yielding a solution on the boundary of that set.
 We analyze these algorithms in two different settings.
 In an initial experiment, we learn the orthogonal projection onto a constraint set to demonstrate properties of these algorithms.
 Here, the result can be compared to the optimal solution of the convex optimization problem.
 In a second experiment, consistent with our motivation to constrain the output of generative models, we apply these algorithms to a variational autoencoder.
 Finally, we evaluate the running time of inference for these problems and show that the proposed algorithm is significantly more efficient compared to the test time projection method.

-We used the MNIST dataset \cite{Mnist} for both experiments ($59000$ training samples, $1000$ validation, and $10000$ test samples).
-We chose PyTorch \cite{Paszke2017} for our implementation\footnote{Our implementation will be publicly available.} and all experiments were performed on a single Nvidia Titan X GPU.
+We used the MNIST dataset \cite{Mnist} for both experiments ($59000$ training, $1000$ validation, and $10000$ test samples).
+We chose PyTorch \cite{Paszke2017} for our implementation\footnote{\texttt{https://github.com/tfrerix/constrained-nets}} and all experiments were performed on a single Nvidia Titan X GPU.
 All networks were optimized with the Adam optimizer and we evaluated learning rates in the range $[10^{-5}, 10^{-3}]$.
 The initial learning rate was annealed by a factor of $1/2$ if progress on the validation loss stagnated for more than $5$ epochs.
 We used OSQP \cite{Stellato2017} as an efficient solver to compute orthogonal projections.

 Both experiments were performed with a checkerboard constraint with $16$ tiles, where neighboring tiles are constrained to be on average either below or above pixel domain midpoint.
 For a $[-1,1]$-pixel domain, the tiles' average intensity is positive or negative, respectively.
 The initial computational cost of converting these constraints into V-representation via the double description method is negligible (less than $1$s).
 We observed that it is numerically advantageous to activate unit box scaling after the constraint parameterization model was initially optimized only with modeling constraints for a specified number of epochs.